-The battery holds a lot of power.
 We were able to completely recharge our electric bike in an hour.
 We were able to run our laptop and 27" LCD monitor for three hours (we have tried and failed many times to get other portable solar options to charge an energy-sucking LCD monitor).
-You can plug in and recharge a solid portable speaker like the Altec Lansing iM600.
+You can plug in and recharge a solid portable speaker.
 The battery is also very durable, it has clip-in points, and has rubber on the bottom to give it good traction (this came in very handy on a sailboat).

 The Nomad 27 panel is very powerful for its size and weight.
 We were impressed with how fast it charged the Sherpa Battery.
-It has four burly grommets at each corner that let you clip any carabiner to.
+It has 4 large grommets, the size that will accomodate a carabiner, on each corner.
 We took advantage of this on a five-day sailing trip and often used the panel as an extra sun shade (see photo above).
 We also found it worked great with our pedal-assist electric bike.
 On one weekend we loaded the electric bike down with food and drink supplies and rode it 20 miles to a BBQ over some hilly terrain.
 We then charged the bike at the BBQ and were able to return by sun power (and leg power).

 One of the best things about any Goal Zero panel is all the flexibility it gives you with growing your system.
-For years it has been easy to find a panel that charges your cell phone but always much harder to find reliable system to run a base camp, mobile office or RV.
-Making sure all the parts worked together took a lot of trial and error and often worked much less effectively than expected.
+For years it has been easy to find a panel that charges your cell phone but always much harder to find a reliable system to run a base camp, mobile office or RV.
 With Goal Zero you can start with just a panel then add batteries, lights, inverters and other accessories as needed.
-There is no guesswork or need to know how to match the right inverter with the right power source.
 No electrical engineering degree required.
 Everything just works.

 The main drawback to this kit is the price: it retails for $830.
 While you can often find it on sale for $600, that is still a lot of money.
 So it comes down to how much you need AC power in the field and how much power you need period.
 For example, if you were doing a trip to an area with horrendous weather with no sun for days, and need to charge a lot of equipment, this kit is perfect.
 If you just need to charge a few small devices here and there, there are much more cost effective options.